FabioPlunser/ps_parprog_2024/06/ex3/results/result.md

 Parallelize inner loop.
 Dependency is carried by outer loop.

-As long outer loop is executed sequentially
+As long as outer loop is executed sequentially

 - S[1,2] will always be executed before S[3,1]
 - S[1,3] will always be executed before S[3,2]